johnwright/diffa/release-notes/next.md

 ## New Features

 * [234] - Clicking on a ring in the overview page will open up a light box containing a cutdown heatmap for the relevant pair.
+* [233] - Scan summary information will be persisted.

 ## General Maintenance